'The Four Seasons' Season 2: Everything We Know

 Besties Kate (Tina Fey) and Danny (Colman Domingo) during the "Winter" ski trip.

-While it's hard to guess without an official announcement, there's a chance that The Four Seasons could return sooner rather than later.
+There's a chance that The Four Seasons could return sooner rather than later.
 Unlike some of Netflix's more VFX-heavy shows (ahem, Stranger Things), The Four Seasons arrived on the streaming platform fairly quickly after it was filmed in fall 2024.
 Depending on scheduling (which could be tricky with its booked-and-busy cast), new episodes could arrive as soon as 2026.

-All of the Four Seasons main cast would likely return for season 2, including Tina Fey (Kate), Will Forte (Jack), Colman Domingo (Danny), Marco Calvani (Claude), Kerri Kenney-Silver (Anne), and Erika Henningsen (Ginny).
+All of the Four Seasons main cast will likely return for season 2, including Tina Fey (Kate), Will Forte (Jack), Colman Domingo (Danny), Marco Calvani (Claude), Kerri Kenney-Silver (Anne), and Erika Henningsen (Ginny).
 After his character's tragic death, Steve Carell (Nick) isn't expected to reprise his role, unless the series includes some flashbacks.

 Also, our fingers are crossed that Julia Lester will return as Lila, so she can debut her new play about welcoming a half-brother.